My Approach to Healing

 If You’re Ready

-If you’ve been holding it together for a long time, you don’t have to keep doing it alone.
+If you’ve been holding it together for a long time, you don’t have to do it alone.

-Healing happens in relationship, at your own pace, and on your own terms.
-I’d be honored to walk alongside you as you explore what healing, softness, and self-connection can look like for you.
+Healing happens in relationship, at your own pace, and in ways that feel right for you.
+I’d be honored to walk alongside you as you explore what softness, self-connection, and healing can feel like.